Rakhandhiyafa/MBC-Lab-Website/README.md

 ## 📝 Lisensi 📝

-[MIT](LICENSE) — this repository is for education & non-commercial purposes.
+this repository is for education & non-commercial purposes.
 !Let Me Know!
 ---